Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/03_ConfigureStorageShelves.md

 ## Edit a storage shelf

 Once you have created a storage shelf, you can edit it.
+Bear in mind, though, that you cannot edit a storage shelf ID if postings have already been made.

-Bear in mind that you cannot edit a storage shelf if postings have already been made.
+[comment]: <> (Julian: Stimmt das so?)

 #### Prerequisites